isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 In this tutorial, we will dive into the :class:`app.AppLauncher` class to configure the simulator using CLI arguments and environment variables (envars).
-Particularly, we will demonstrate how to use :class:`~app.AppLauncher` to enable livestreaming and configure the :class:`omni.isaac.kit.SimulationApp` instance it wraps, while also allowing user-provided options.
+Particularly, we will demonstrate how to use :class:`~app.AppLauncher` to enable livestreaming and configure the :class:`isaacsim.simulation_app.SimulationApp` instance it wraps, while also allowing user-provided options.

-The :class:`~app.AppLauncher` is a wrapper for :class:`~omni.isaac.kit.SimulationApp` to simplify its configuration.
-The :class:`~omni.isaac.kit.SimulationApp` has many extensions that must be loaded to enable different capabilities, and some of these extensions are order- and inter-dependent.
+The :class:`~app.AppLauncher` is a wrapper for :class:`~isaacsim.simulation_app.SimulationApp` to simplify its configuration.
+The :class:`~isaacsim.simulation_app.SimulationApp` has many extensions that must be loaded to enable different capabilities, and some of these extensions are order- and inter-dependent.
 Additionally, there are startup options such as ``headless`` which must be set at instantiation time, and which have an implied relationship with some extensions, e.g. the livestreaming extensions.
 The :class:`~app.AppLauncher` presents an interface that can handle these extensions and startup options in a portable manner across a variety of use cases.
-To achieve this, we offer CLI and envar flags which can be merged with user-defined CLI args, while passing forward arguments intended for :class:`~omni.isaac.kit.SimulationApp`.
+To achieve this, we offer CLI and envar flags which can be merged with user-defined CLI args, while passing forward arguments intended for :class:`~isaacsim.simulation_app.SimulationApp`.

 The Code